Statement of Corporate Governance

 • Full appraisals and appropriate levels of authorisation of new contracts entered into, whether these be sales contracts, contracts related to research and development, operating or capital expenditure;

-At the date of this report the Board comprises the Chairman, Chief Executive Officer, Group Finance Director and two Non-Executive Directors.
+The Board comprises the Chairman, Chief Executive Officer, Chief Financial Officer and two Non-Executive Directors.

 The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the Group.
 He leads and chairs the Board, ensuring that the committees are properly structured and reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the Group and its shareholders.